OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

         });
       });

-      // When the settings icon is clicked, open the settings dialog
+      // When the settings icon is chosen, open the settings dialog
       $('#settings-icon').on('click', function(){
         // Display settings dialog
         var url = new URI('../settings/dialog.html').absoluteTo(window.location).toString();